andriantolie/eosc-commands/README.md

     eosc exec <contract_name> <action_name> <action_arguments> <scope> <permission>
   ```
   - contract_name: name of the contract
-  - action_name: name of the contract's action that you want to execute
+  - action_name: name of the contract's action to be executed
   - action_arguments: arguments for the contract's action
   - scope: array of account names that are involved in the contract's action
   - permission: the accounts and permission levels provided